Alive 90.5: History

 In the 1980s, Cumberland Community Radio was formed from the amalgamation of two groups attempting to set up community radio stations.
 One group in the Hills and the other in the Parramatta/ Holroyd region.
 Between 1987 and 1989, the organisation begun test broadcasts.
 In 1988, Baulkham Hills Shire Council allocated Building 9 in the Balcombe Heights Estate to the organisation, the station has remained in this location since.
 In October 1992, the organisation was granted a community radio licence and on 12 December 1992 begun broadcasting on 90.5 FM.

 From April 2009, Alive 90.5 commenced streaming of its programs live, over the internet.
-This allows people outside the community area served to enjoy the variety of programming which Alive 90.5 offers.
-There are two internet streams: 128 kbit/s Joint Sterero MP3 and 64kbit/s stereo AAC, to support a variety of listening client programs.
+There are two internet streams: 128 kbit/s Joint Sterero MP3 and 64 kbit/s stereo AAC, to support a variety of listening client programs.

 The broadcast area originally served by Alive 90.5 included the City of Holroyd.
 In late 2017, Alive 90.5 updated their logo and broadcast area to include the newly formed Cumberland Council.
 The new council was formed in May 2016 from the merger of City of Holroyd with its neighbours.

 Alive 90.5 reached its 25th anniversary on 12 December 2017.